Aarti Gupta Surendranath: Catalunya Lifestyle & Fashion Event (2013)

+In 2013, Aarti Gupta Surendranath was the event coordinator for a Catalonia-themed cultural and fashion showcase held in Mumbai.
+The event coincided with the official visit of the President of the Government of Catalonia at the time and aimed to promote cultural and creative collaboration between Spain and India focused on fashion.

+Held on November 27, 2013, at the Grand Central Hotel in Mumbai, the event brought together Indian celebrities, international guests, government officials and was organised by the Government of Catalonia.

+Art and Cultural Associations

+She has also been associated with the Indian art and cultural space, including inaugurating exhibitions by contemporary artists such as painter Subodh Poddar in 2009.

-Wildlife advocacy and Conservation Work
+Public Advocacy, Conservation and Charity Work

 Say No to Shahtoosh Campaign (2000–2005)

 Aarti is actively involved in wildlife conservation, particularly through her work with the Wildlife Trust of India.
-She has advocated for the protection of the Tibetan antelope, known as the chiru, which is critically endangered.
-The animal’s undercoat is used to create shahtoosh shawls, a practice that has led to the decline of the species.
-She was honoured with the title of Campaign Advisor for the Say No to Shahtoosh initiative—a collaboration between the Wildlife Trust of India and the World Land Trust (UK).
-The campaign aimed to end the trade and use of shahtoosh shawls made from the endangered Tibetan antelope, or chiru.
-Surendranath played a pivotal role in mobilizing awareness within India’s fashion and film circles, leveraging her influence to engage top designers and public figures.
+She has advocated for the protection of the critically endangered animal, the Tibetan antelope (chiru).
+Its undercoat is used to create shahtoosh shawls, a practice that has led to the decline of the species.
+She was campaign advisor for the initiative, a collaboration between the Wildlife Trust of India (WTI) and the World Land Trust (UK).
+The campaign aimed to end the trade and use of shahtoosh shawls.
+As part of the campaign, Surendranath participated in awareness activities of India’s fashion people and film industry.

-The campaign gained remarkable momentum at events like India Fashion Week, where leading voices from Bollywood and fashion—including Hrithik Roshan, Jaya Bachchan, Preity Zinta, Kareena Kapoor, Milind Soman, Rahul Dev, Pooja Batra, and others—endorsed the cause by signing a symbolic scroll.
-Their support, alongside Aarti’s strategic outreach, helped bring ethical fashion and wildlife conservation to the national spotlight.

 Emeralds for Elephants Charity Auction (2011)

-In October 2011, Aarti Gupta Surendranath played a significant role in the Emeralds for Elephants charity auction held at the Taj Mahal Palace in Mumbai, organized by Gemfields in association with the Wildlife Trust of India and the World Land Trust.
+In October 2011, Aarti Gupta Surendranath was involved in the Emeralds for Elephants charity auction held at the Taj Mahal Palace in Mumbai, organized by Gemfields in association with the Wildlife Trust of India (WTI) and the World Land Trust.
 The initiative aimed to raise funds to establish a network of elephant corridors across India to reduce human-elephant conflict.
+The project was launched by actress Madhuri Dixit.

-As the event designer and curator, Aarti was instrumental in bringing together a high-profile guest list and ensuring the event's creative execution.
-The collection featured 11 exclusive emerald jewelry pieces, including a 630-carat emerald Ganesh sculpture by artist Arzan Khambatta.
-Participating jewellers included leading houses from across India, such as Abaran Jewellers (Bangalore), Anmol Jewellers (Mumbai), and Gem Palace (Jaipur), the latter of which Surendranath was associated with.
-The collection launched in July and culminated in a grand auction on 14 October 2011.
+Aarti served as the event designer and curator, overseeing the creative execution of the showcase.
+The collection featured 11 exclusive emerald jewellery pieces, including a 630-carat emerald Ganesh sculpture by artist Arzan Khambatta.
 The initiative was supported by sponsors such as Jaguar Land Rover, The Taj Hotels, Sotheby’s, and the Gemological Institute of America (GIA India).

-The Indian chapter of the project was launched by actress Madhuri Dixit, who was present at the event alongside other notable figures including World Land Trust patron and former cricketer David Gower, His Highness Arvind Singh Mewar (Maharaja of Udaipur), Princess Diya Kumari, the Princess of Panna, and numerous celebrities and socialites such as Tisca Chopra, Sophie Choudry, Shobha De, Kaykasshan Patel, Pria Kataria Puri, Shaina NC, Natasha and Adar Poonawala, Rhea Pillai, Madhoo Shah, Malvika Sangghvi, and Laila Lamba.
-The auction raised an estimated USD $750,000 for elephant conservation efforts.